richard5zx/CertificateGetter/certifificate_getter_app/Blog.md

 Blog

+28/02/24
+    Achievements:
+        - Fixed bug in
+        - Delete functions fixed

+    To do:
+        - Think about refactoring

+    Thoughts:
+        - Found bug in deleteAllCertificates.
+The tables are not deleted

 27/02/24
     Achievements:
         - Finished is Numeric function to tell if a string can be converted to integer or not (Got function from: https://www.baeldung.com/java-check-string-number)
+        - Merged branch back to main for testing

     To do:
+        - complete the new delete functions.
+They have bugs in them

     Thoughts:
+        - This is more complicated then I thought

 26/02/24
     Achievements: